 God called Joshua back to God, back to the organized church, back to that Lutheran place he started as a baptized infant.
 This made him cry a lot, he didn’t really understand why.
 Then he went to Yale Divinity School and the Institute of Sacred Music in 2013 and graduated in 2016.

 He believes strongly along with Martin Luther and all the reformers that our faith and trust in God alone saves us—that is, it liberates us and makes us fully human.
-However, this trust and humanness will pull us to serve our neighbors, especially those cruelly marginalized in our society because of the intersectional categories of race, gender expression, class, sexuality, disability, or substance dependency.
+With great power and beauty this trust and humanness will pull us to serve our neighbors, especially those cruelly marginalized in our society because of the intersectional categories of race, gender expression, class, sexuality, disability, or substance dependency.

-He lives with his wife Madelyn in Philadelphia.
+He lives with his wife Madelyn in Philadelphia with their cats Homer and Peter.